adambrodin/osrsbots/README.md

 * Starting cash and teleports

 [NecklaceCrafter (DreamBot) - F2P](https://github.com/AdamBrodin/osrsbots/releases/tag/NecklaceCrafter "NecklaceCrafter") - turns any account into a crafting money maker by crafting various pieces of jewellery using the Edgeville furnace.
-The bot will automatically level up your accounts crafting level to Level 22 (Sapphire jewellery) and then start generating money.
+The bot will automatically level up your accounts crafting level to 22 (Sapphire jewellery) and then start generating money.

 * ### <b>Requirements:</b>
 * Any account that has completed tutorial island